-If you wish to make an informal complaint, you should outline your concerns in a letter or email, providing relevant evidence to back up any claims you are making, and send this to the Head of Discipline, with a copy to the Student Support Manager (janice.dodds@manchester.ac.uk).
+If you wish to make an informal complaint, you should outline your concerns in writing in a letter or email, providing relevant evidence to back up any claims you are making, and send this to the Head of Department, with a copy to the Student Support Team (studentsupport-seed@manchester.ac.uk.
 Your complaint will then be investigated and a written response will be sent to you.